kizu/kizu.ru/_posts/en/issues/2013-12-02-new-stylus-features.md

 Not so far ago I <span class="sidenote" id="maintaining">became a maintainer (* I'll write someday later how this happened and what exactly I do there, but it worth to mention that I'm _a maintainer_, but the main _developer_ now is my colleague [Mikhail Korepanov](gh:panya))</span> for [Stylus](gh:LearnBoost/stylus) CSS preprocessor.

-Yesterday we released a new version of it — [0.41.0](https://github.com/LearnBoost/stylus/blob/master/History.md#0410--2013-11-30) — where we added some new features.
+At the end of the last week we released a new version of it — [0.41.0](https://github.com/LearnBoost/stylus/blob/master/History.md#0410--2013-11-30) — where we added some new features.
 And in the two earlier releases we added a support for the hashes and polished it, so after all this work it is now possible to do a lot of interesting new things.
-In this article I'll explain one <span class="sidenote" id="maintaining">new tech (* you can go straight to [its step-by-step explanation](#example), or to the [resulting code](#result), or you can go and [see it in action at CodePen](#ololo-not-yet))</span> that is now possible in the new Stylus, but I'll describe the new features for the start.
+In this article I'll explain one <span class="sidenote" id="maintaining">new tech (* you can go straight to [its step-by-step explanation](#example), or to the [resulting code](#result))</span> that is now possible in the new Stylus, but I'll describe the new features for the start.

 ## Block mixins {#block-mixins}